LAPIP Treatment

 Recovery Time

-LAPIP™Normal within a day
+LAPIP™Normal activities within a day

 TraditionalSeveral days to weeks